-Physicochemical properties: Doxorubicin hydrochloride is the hydrochloric acid salt of a glycoside antibiotic produced by S. peucetius var. caesius.
+Physicochemical properties: Doxorubicin hydrochloride is the hydrochloric acid salt of a glycoside antibiotic produced by S.peucetius var. caesius.
 It is a red-orange, almost odourless, hygroscopic powder, m.p.
-205° C (dec.), $[\alpha]D^{20} + 248^{\circ}$ (c = 0.1 methanol), and soluble in water and dilute alcohols.
+205°C (dec.), soluble in water and dilute alcohols.
+The pH of a 5 mg/mL solution is between 4.0 and 5.5.